sg893052/sonic-buildimage/system/syslog-msg-intf-name-xlate-HLD.md

         - See /etc/rsyslog.d/01-sonic-broadcom.conf for details.

 11. The **/etc/rsyslog-intf-name.conf** file shall instantiate the rsyslog lookup table and the new alias translation action.
-    - Enable the lookup table to be reloaded from its .json file on a SIGHUP signal.
+    - Enable the lookup table to be reloaded from its .json file automatically on a SIGHUP signal (if desired).
     - Handle translating up to two native interface names in the same syslog message.
     - Allow an exemption for all messages at or below (lower severity than) a specified severity level.
     - Allow an exemption list of an entire category of message originators, as defined by the syslog message tag field (specifically, $programname).